 Lessons From Basecamp

-While banning political discussion might seem like an extreme step, one prominent technology company, Basecamp, recently enacted such a policy.
+While banning political discussions in the workplace might seem like an extreme step, one prominent technology company, Basecamp, recently enacted such a policy.

 Earlier this year, Jason Fried and David Hansson released a memo essentially banning Basecamp employees from discussions around political or social issues on company communication channels.